 "Congress sent a clear signal in the Energy Policy Act of 2005 that it wanted FERC to be more flexible with respect to market-based rates for new storage capacity.
 The final rule responded to Congress' recognition of the need for more gas storage capacity, by reforming FERC's market power analysis developed under our preexisting statutory authority, as well as by implementing our new Energy Policy Act authority."

 In a related order, FERC last Thursday gave Northern Natural authorization to charge market-based rates to initial shippers that submitted winning bids in an auction and signed precedent agreements for firm delivery service from a planned expansion of its Redfield aquifer storage field in Dallas County, IA [RP06-437].
 The Commission majority said Northern Natural met all of the new criteria for market-based rates, making it the first jurisdictional storage provider to receive market-based rates under the final rule.

 But Commissioner Suedeen Kelly dissented.
 She noted that Congress allowed the "extraordinary step" of giving a "monopolist what it wishes" if it meets two criteria -- the storage project is necessary for the public interest and customers are protected.
 "I don't believe that either of those criteria were [met] in this case," Kelly said.

-Requiring Northern Natural to have cost-based recourse rates will not provide the needed protection for customers, she noted.
+Requiring Northern Natural to offer cost-based recourse rates as well will not provide the needed protection for customers, she noted.
 In effect, FERC has given the MidAmerican Energy pipeline "carte blanche" to charge whatever it wants for its storage services, Kelly said.